-The Isle of Man Cricket Association player pathway and high performance programme is responsible for developing players to progress to the highest level they can achieve.
+The Isle of Man Cricket Association player pathway and high-performance programme is responsible for helping all players realise their potential in cricket and progressing to the highest level they can achieve.

 IOMCA Emerging Players Programme